 Dale Carnegie’s book “How to Win Friends and Influence People” is a timeless success classic on how to build meaningful and lasting relations, develop deep-felt trust and influence, and to become a better person, touching others around you positively.
 Simply put, it is a book about winning friends and influencing people from the heart.
 Read our book summary online here, or download a free copy of our audio/ text/ infographic summary here.
+In this article, we’ll zoom in on specific examples from “How to Win Friends and Influence People”.

 What makes the book so valuable are the examples, stories, phrases and snippets of encounters from Carnegie’s interviews and research of kings, generals, and famous personalities like Franklin Roosevelt and Abraham Lincoln.
 In this article, we’ll share some of the great quotes, stories and highlights from the book.
 Enjoy!